There are many important life skills that one should know in today’s world. Holding your own at the poker table could be one of them.

 - Do not bluff too much.

-Do remember that each game is a new opportunity to practice and learn from your mistakes!
+Remember that each game is a new opportunity to practice and learn from your mistakes!